Statistics (STAT)

 STAT 5870.
 Data Science I - Experience.
 3 Credits.

 Data harvesting, cleaning, and summarizing; working with non-traditional, non-numeric data (social network, natural language textual data, etc.); scientific visualization; advanced data pipelines with a practical focus on real datasets and developing good habits for rigorous and reproducible computational science; Project-based.
-Prerequisites: Graduate student; Instructor permission; knowledge of CS 1210 and either STAT 1410 or STAT 2430 assumed; knowledge of CS 2100 and MATH 2522 or MATH 2544 strongly recommended.
+Prerequisites: Knowledge of CS 1210 and either STAT 1410 or STAT 2430 required; knowledge of CS 2100 and MATH 2522 or MATH 2544 recommended; Graduate student or Instructor permission.
 Cross-listed with: CSYS 5870, CS 5870.

 STAT 5990.
 Special Topics.
 1-18 Credits.